InfamousMusicify/Flying-Raijin/README.md

 **Raijin Secondary Abilities:**
 *Throw your Raijin, move a bit while sneaking to activate.*
 Recall: Summon nearby Items back with your Raijin.
-Raijin: Mark nearby entities with your Raijin, Summon them at will, sneak and right click 6+ blocks away to unmark.

 (check the advancments menu for crafting and useage in game)
 __You Can Rename and Enchant your Raijin Trident before and after its been Raijinified.__